-8.3 New Mosher
+8.2 New Mosher

-On June 29, 2020, the Company granted Gitennes Exploration Inc. ("Gitennes") an option allowing it to acquire stakes of up to 85% of the interests in the New Mosher property.
+On June 29, 2020, the Corporation granted Gitennes Exploration Inc. ("Gitennes") an option allowing it to acquire stakes of up to 85% of the interests in the New Mosher property.
 To earn these interests, Gitennes would make common shares and cash payments to the Corporation and incur certain exploration expenses as shown in the table below.
-The Corporation remained the operator until the second part of the option agreement was completed.